What is Vendor Tiering?

-With supply chain attacks on the rise and third-party breaches accounting for 60% of data breaches, organizations cannot continue to forsake vendor due diligence.
+With supply chain attacks on the rise and third-party breaches accounting for 60% of sensitive data breaches, management teams cannot continue to forsake vendor due diligence.

 The benefits of the vendor tiering process also extend to the existing vendor network.
 Because remediation efforts are proportional to risk exposure, more attention can be devoted to the vulnerabilities having the greatest impact on security posture, significantly reducing the chances of an organization suffering a data breach.

 This highlights another major benefit of vendor tiering.
-By grouping vendors into different risk categories, vendor tiering supports a more efficient and logical remediation sequence.
+By grouping vendors into different risk categories, vendor tiering support a more efficient and logical remediation sequence.

 How Does Vendor Tiering Improve Third-Party Risk Management (TPRM)?

 Vendor tiering helps security teams adjust the level of risk assessments performed at each vendor tier, rather than applying the same effort across all vendors.

 Some vendors with strict regulatory requirements, such as GDPR bound businesses and those in the healthcare industry, require stricter risk assessments than others.
 So it makes sense to adjust a vendor risk management program in favor of this high-risk group.

 With vendor tiering, security teams could achieve a more manageable risk assessment workflow where each tier is assigned a specific set of assessments.